 Currently, businesses making taxable supplies below £85,000 do not have to register and charge out VAT on their sales.
 However, it would often make sense to register even before this limit is reached.
 An example would be if the company is selling predominantly B2B supplies where the customer would not suffer VAT.
 The VAT on UK purchases would still be recovered.

 Generally, non-resident directors being paid by a UK company for work carried out outside the UK are not taxable under the UK tax system whilst duties carried out within the UK are, in many instances there will be a £12,500 tax free “personal allowance” available.
 This is largely dependent on the existence, or otherwise, of a treatise between the UK and the foreign country.
 If salaries are taxable in the UK, tax will be administered through the Pay-As-You-Earn (PAYE) system and deducted at source along with National Insurance where applicable.
 For more information visit our webpage Non-Residents.

 A UK company receiving dividend is not taxed on that income.
 A UK subsidiary paying out dividends is exempt from withholding tax when paying out to shareholders overseas.

 The above is a brief summary and each business must be assessed on its own.
 We strongly advise seeking professional advice before taking any action.

-If you are interested in forming a company or starting a trade through a different structure see our FREE STARTUP INCORPORATION PACKAGE
+If you are interested in forming a company or starting a trade through a different structure see our STARTUP INCORPORATION PACKAGE